Are Data Centres Obsolete in the Age of AI? Not on our Watch

 IT infrastructure should begin with the end in mind

-Digital Realty began evaluating the future impact of AI on the internet and on the data centre over six years ago.
+Digital Realty began evaluating the future impact of AI on the internet and on the data center over six years ago.

 Although we can’t predict when an application will mature or an AI service will become the next big thing, we’ve seen repeatedly with our customers that the key to successful digital transformation is to plan your infrastructure deployments with the end in mind as much as possible.